danielraffel/WhisperSetup/README.md

 # WhisperSetup

-WhisperSetup is a streamlined script designed to quickly set up and compile [whisper.cpp](https://github.com/ggerganov/whisper.cpp), enabling high-performance speech-to-text transcription on macOS, particularly optimized for Apple Silicon.
-This script automates the installation of necessary dependencies, downloads the required models, and builds the project with Core ML support if applicable.
+WhisperSetup is a script for setting up and compiling [whisper.cpp](https://github.com/ggerganov/whisper.cpp) on macOS, specifically streamlined for high-performance speech-to-text transcription.
+It is optimized for Apple Silicon but also works effectively on Intel Macs.
+This script automates the installation of dependencies, manages Homebrew setup, downloads the necessary models, and builds the project with Core ML support on Apple Silicon.
+Additionally, it ensures that `ffmpeg` is installed for file conversion, making the setup process seamless and efficient.

 **Tip:** If your audio files are not in WAV format, you can easily [convert them using `ffmpeg`](#converting-mp3-to-wav-and-transcribing).